 |Mining||Making gold and powering Blacksmithing and some engineering.|

 Death Knight Race Choice

 - Night Elf – 2% extra dodge is a nice ability.
 Shadowmeld is useless for tanks. +1% crit by day becomes +1% Haste at night.

-- Draenei – Heal over time, +1% to hit (nice, since it’s free.)
+- Draenei – Heal over time, Bonus to Str.

 - Worgen – 1% extra crit, sprint ability